OUTDATED.

 - The Xiaomi Redmi Note 10 Pro and its upcoming Note 11 counterpart feature an abnormally large camera for their price point.
 As one of its main distinguishing features, it’ll undoubtedly bring many more people to photography.

-- Mainstream flagship phones such as the latest iPhone and Samsung S series phones are in a constant battle for the best looking photos.
-While this has been the case for a long time, the accumulated hardware and processing has always resulted in more or less one-upping their direct competition at each consecutive step.
+- Mainstream flagship phones such as the latest iPhone and Samsung S series phones are in a constant battle for the best-looking photos.
+While this has been the case for a long time, the accumulated hardware and processing have always resulted in more or less one-upping their direct competition at each consecutive step.

 - Some phone models have now been co-engineered with brands more recognized for photography or camera-specific equipment.
 For example, the Vivo X70 Pro+ features Zeiss coating on its lenses, and in turn, the phone is capable of taking very natural and low-grain night shots.